Flickr ups display resolution of images to 6K for pro accounts

-Stills- and video-hosting site Flickr is doing everything it can to make its paying users get their money's worth.
-Pro users now have the option of having their images display at a maximum resolution of 6K.
+Stills- and video-hosting site Flickr is doing everything it can to make its paying users get their money's worth, with the platform now giving Pro users the option of displaying their images at a maximum resolution of 6K.

 If you happen to be a Flickr Pro member uploading high-resolution images to the site, the longer side of your image can now measure 6,144px, as opposed to the older 2K resolution where the longest side measured 2,048px.